Skip to main content

 These are good reasons, but some people also think that if your business is an LLC, you don’t need business insurance.
 This is not true.
 A little slip and fall is all it takes to put your business at risk.

-In general, forming an LLC protects your personal assets from being attached to the obligations of the business.
+In general, forming a Limited Liability Corporation protects your personal assets from being attached to the obligations of the business.
 This means that, generally, you cannot lose your house if your business is sued.

 There are many circumstances, however, when the assets of your business could be in jeopardy.
-If you don't have general liability insurance and someone slips and falls in your shop or office, the business may be liable for the costs associated with the injuries they sustain.
+For instance, if you don't have general liability insurance and someone slips and falls in your shop or office, the business may be liable for the costs associated with the injuries they sustain.
 This means that assets of the business, like cash, accounts receivable, equipment, materials, and so on, may have to be liquidated to pay for the person’s injuries.
+This is why liability insurance for LLCs is so important.
+It can help cover legal fees, settlements, and other losses that your LLC status alone won’t handle.

 If you or one of your employees makes a mistake or neglects to do something they should have, and it causes harm to someone else, your business could be sued.
-Again, the assets of your business would be at risk.
+Again, the assets of your business may be at risk.
+If you have business insurance for your LLC, however, you could be protected.

-There are a number of circumstances under which you could be personally liable, even if your business is an LLC.
+There are a number of circumstances under which you could be personally liable, even if your small company is a Limited Liability Corp.
 If you don’t keep your business and personal assets completely separate, or if you personally guarantee a business loan, a lawsuit against your business could put your personal assets at risk.
 If you do something illegal, even if you don’t know it’s illegal, your home or other possessions could be in jeopardy.

-In order to fully protect your business and your personal assets, you need business insurance.
+In order to protect your business and your personal assets, you need business insurance for LLC.
 General liability insurance protects your business against claims of bodily injury or property damage by a third party.
-Going far beyond the often-mentioned ‘slip-and-fall’ claims, you would also be protected against damage to a client’s property or even claims of slander or libel.
+Going far beyond the often-mentioned ‘slip-and-fall’ claims, you may also be protected against claims of slander or libel.

-Professional liability insurance protects you if you did something you shouldn’t have, or didn’t do something you should have.
-Sometimes called errors and omissions (E&O) coverage, professional liability insurance protects against claims that you caused harm or damage during the course of performing your work.
-It also protects you against mistakes made by your employees or by subcontractors whom you hire.
+Professional liability insurance may protect you if you did something you shouldn’t have or didn’t do something you should have in the performance of your professional services.
+Sometimes called errors and omissions (E&O) coverage, professional liability insurance generally protects against claims that you caused harm or damage during the course of performing your professional services.
+It may also protect you against mistakes made by your employees.

 One day, she was in the home of a very wealthy client and was measuring the windows for new drapes.
 She accidentally knocked over an antique vase, smashing it.
 The client insisted that Susan was responsible for replacing the vase, which was valued at over $100,000.
 Susan’s lawyer advised her that going to court could cost her even more, and she would be wise to pay for the vase to be replaced.